Protozoa vs Bacteria | Their Basic Differences in Detail

 4Cell wallLacks cell wall around the plasma membraneHas a thick cell wall as a protective cover around the plasma membrane

-5Cell flexibilityThe cell shape is flexible.Cell shape is rigid and does not change except when it converts to a spore.
+5Cell flexibilityThe cell is flexible.Cell is rigid and shape does not change.

 6MitochondriaMitochondria presentAbsent.